 If you are struggling with depression or other mental health conditions, seek help from a mental health and addiction treatment center.

-We’ve probably heard the expression “drown your sorrows” before, and some people do turn to alcohol when they feel depressed.
-Actually, many people who drink are depressed.
+You’ve probably heard the expression “drown your sorrows” before, and some people turn to alcohol when they feel depressed.
+Many people who drink are depressed.
 So, what happens first?
-Does depression lead to alcoholism or does alcoholism lead to depression?
+Does depression lead to alcoholism, or does alcoholism lead to depression?

-Both are possible, but more likely people with any type of undiagnosed or untreated mental health condition such as depression may turn to alcohol (or drugs) to numb the pain.
+Both are possible—but more likely, people with undiagnosed or untreated mental health conditions, such as depression, may turn to alcohol or drugs to numb the pain.
 This is why it’s critical to find out the root cause of your alcoholism.

-The Right Treatment At Our Texas Rehab Center
+About Alcohol Addiction Treatment at Our Texas Rehab Center

 When treating alcoholism, medical professionals at our Texas rehab center will look at the core reasons a person drinks.
 If it turns out the person has depression, then a dual diagnosis treatment plan will be necessary.
-A dual diagnosis treatment plan works by addressing and treating the mental health condition, which led the person to drink in the first place.
-By doing this, the person gains freedom from drinking and resolves mental health disorders too.
+A dual diagnosis treatment plan works by addressing and treating the mental health condition which led the person to drink in the first place.
+By doing this, the person gains freedom from drinking and resolves mental health disorders.

 At Santé Center for Healing, we specialize in mental health dual diagnosis treatment plans.
 Our philosophy is to treat the core issues that plague a person and lead that individual to self-harm.
-Through our therapy programs, we help clients break free from the cycle of alcohol abuse and mental health suffering.
+Our therapy programs help clients break free from the cycle of alcohol abuse and mental health suffering.
 We offer a variety of different treatment methods and therapies to help you recover, including the following: